KevinThielen/breakbuildgames/content/devlog/renderer/the_context/opengl.md

 - **Bindless OpenGL**
   Bindless is about "Direct State Access"(DSA).
 This changes the previous way of globally binding objects to the context to "named" access.
-Functions take in the object that they are going to manipulate instead if relying on global state, where the latter often lead to accidentally querying or changing the state of the wrong object.
+Functions take in the object that they are going to manipulate instead of relying on global state, where the latter often leads to accidentally querying or changing the state of the wrong object.
 This leads not only to fewer errors, but also to more efficiency(no need to constantly bind things or keep track of the current bindings).
   This is pretty much OpenGL >= 4.5.

-There is are also the core and the compatibility profiles, where the latter just enabled support for the fixed function pipeline in the newer versions, though they don't work with programmable pipeline ones(so it's not really possible to mix both ways).
+There are also the core and the compatibility profiles, where the latter just enabled support for the fixed function pipeline in the newer versions, though they don't work with programmable pipeline ones(so it's not really possible to mix both ways).
 OpenGL features are generally additive, so this profile split was a